nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Offloading_computations_to_a_Graphical_Processing_Unit_(GPU)_with_OpenACC.md

     #pragma acc parallel loop copy(total) copyin(n) reduction(+:total)

-We\'re telling the compiler that the loop following this pragma should be executed in parallel on the GPU.
+We're telling the compiler that the loop following this pragma should be executed in parallel on the GPU.
 Since GPUs have hundreds or more threads, the speedup can be significant.
 Also note that `total` is initialised on the CPU (above the pragma) and should be copied to the GPU and back to the CPU after completing the loop.
 (It is also possible